dnp1204/daily-code-challenge/README.md

 ---

-## Problem 378 - Microsoft [Difficulty: Easy]
+## Problem 379 - Microsoft [Difficulty: Easy]

 Given a string, generate all possible subsequences of the string.

-For example, given the string xyz, return an array or set with the following strings:
+For example, given the string `xyz`, return an array or set with the following strings:

     x
     y